whispering angel rosé

 All products are chosen independently by our editors.
 Luxury London may earn commission on items purchased.

 Nothing says summer quite like rosé wine.
 Traditionally hailing from the French Côte d’Azur and Provence regions, the party-ready perennial has become synonymous with sunshine, with much of the capital stocking up their wine cabinet with a bottle or two in time for the summer season.
 However, for those who are late to the pink party (where have you been?), we’ve found a range of rosés that will whet the palate of even the most seasoned wine connoisseurs, ranging from independent new releases, alcohol-free iterations and sparkling serves.
+Plus, with 14 June 2025 marking National Rosé Day, there’s never been a better excuse to stock up.
 So, without further ado, here are the best rosé wines to drink this summer.

 Whispering Angel